o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

     git push origin
     ```

+1. If you are working in a branch, refer to [Miantian your branch](#maintain-your-branch) for information on syncing your branch.

+#### Option Two: Pull to your branch directly from `o3de:main`

+1. Set the upstream of your branch to `o3de:main`.
+You only need to do this step one time.

+    ```shell
+    `git branch -M main upstream/main`
+    ```

+1. Fetch the latest upstream commits from `o3de.org:main`.

+    ```shell
+    git fetch upstream
+    ```

+1. Pull the latest to your branch.

+    ```shell
+    git pull
+    ```

 {{< important >}}
-You must perform the above four steps whenever you need to ensure your fork is synced with `o3de:main`, such as before creating a new branch, or before syncing a branch to submit a PR.
+You must perform one of the above options whenever you need to ensure your branch is synced with `o3de:main`, such as before creating a new branch, or before syncing a branch to submit a PR.
 {{< /important >}}

 ## Set up Hugo